ACCELERATING NETWORK TRANSFORMATION

-Open RAN principles present an alternative way of building networks that ensures interoperability, vendor competition, element security and reduced operating costs across the radio access networks (RAN).
+Open RAN principles present an efficient way of building networks that ensures interoperability, virtualization, vendor flexibility, element security, and a cloud-native approach that reduces the total cost of ownership (TCO) across the radio access networks (RAN).

 Mixing and matching cell sites from different providers typically leads to a performance reduction.
 The result is that most network operators, while supporting multiple RAN vendors, will deploy networks using a single vendor in a geographic region.